EDLMON21/Synchronisation-for-Firefly-Simulator/README.md

-## Project Overview
+## 🔥 Project Overview – *Synchronization for Firefly Simulator*

-### Project Name: Synchronisation-for-Firefly-Simulator
-### Team Number: MON-21
+### 🧠 Team Number: MON-21

-### Team Members:
+👥 **Team Members:**
 - Mohammad Sami
 - Shivam Panwar
 - Gogineni Venkat Sumanth
 - Juluva Yashwanth
 - Lokesh

-### Problem Statement and Solution:

-Synchronization is a key phenomenon in complex systems.
-So to study it we need a programmable synchronization system with adjustable parameters to study real-time effects.
-Classical electronic fireflies (1993 design) lacked programmability and flexibility.
-Now, Modern advancements in microcontrollers enable digital control & experimentation.

-Initial Prototype: We first designed a basic STM32 board with just the microcontroller.
-This helped us gain hands-on experience with PCB design using the STM32G030K8T6.

-Second Iteration: We integrated IR LEDs, photodiodes, and other components onto the board and fabricate 2-3 units.
-These was tested for functionality, synchronization accuracy, and any necessary design refinements.

-Final Prototype: After validating the second iteration, we manufactured 9 boards (to form a 3×3 matrix) for full-scale testing.

-Throughout this process, software development and implementation ran in parallel, ensuring efficient debugging and integration.
-The choice of STM32G030X was recommended by our professor due to its suitability for the application.
-The IR LED and receiver pair was selected for its strong resistance to ambient light interference, ensuring reliable synchronization.

-### The choices of our components

-STM32G030K8T6 - STM32G030 series was fixed by the porf.
-Then we chose this model since it was sufficient for our use case and due to ease of soldering and availability.

-IR LED and phototransistor pair - SFH 4550  SFH 309 FA.
-IR was used to avoid interference from visible and photodiode which had the max sensitivity at around 850nm (our ir led wavelength) and had a very small FOV.

-Other components like transistor, LDO, micro USB connector were used which were available in WEL.

-### Running the Application

-1. **Microcontroller:** STM32G030K8T6 or STM32G030K6T6
-2. **Integrated Development Environment (IDE):** STM32CubeIDE
-3. **Steps for compiling and uploading the code to the device:**
-    - Install STM32CubeIDE
-    - Download the final.ioc file from STM32G030K8T6 folder in the src folder
-    - Load the .ioc file in your IDE
-    - Save the file to generate code
-    - Replace the code of generated main.c file with the code of main.c file inside STM32G030K8T6 folder in the src folder
-    - Click on the build icon to build the code
-    - Dump the code in the individual microcontrollers using StLink V2 (or similar)
-    - Synchronization process will start as soon as the phototransistors start detecting LED flashes
+---

+### 📌 Problem Statement & Solution

+Synchronization is a fundamental phenomenon in complex systems 🌐.
+To study it in real-time with flexibility, we need a programmable system with tunable parameters.

+🧾 **Limitations of Old Designs:**
+The classical 1993 electronic fireflies lacked programmability and flexibility.

+⚙️ **Modern Solution:**
+Thanks to advancements in microcontrollers, we now have digital control and customizable experimentation possibilities.

+---

+### 🔧 Prototyping Journey

+**🧩 Initial Prototype:**
+We designed a basic STM32 board with just the microcontroller to gain hands-on experience with PCB design using **STM32G030K8T6**.

+**🔁 Second Iteration:**
+Integrated IR LEDs, photodiodes, and supporting components onto the board.
+Fabricated 2-3 units to test functionality, sync accuracy & design refinements.

+**✅ Final Prototype:**
+After validation, we manufactured **9 boards (3×3 matrix)** for full-scale synchronization testing.

+💻 Throughout, software development and debugging ran parallel to hardware iterations for smooth integration.

+🧑‍🏫 The **STM32G030X** was suggested by our professor due to its suitability.
+🔦 The IR LED & photodiode combo was chosen for ambient light resistance and reliability in synchronization.

+---

+### ⚙️ Component Choices

+- **🔲 STM32G030K8T6**
+  → Chosen from STM32G030 series (as fixed by prof) due to sufficient specs, easy soldering & availability.

+- **🔦 IR LED & Phototransistor Pair**
+  → *SFH 4550 & SFH 309 FA*
+  → IR avoids visible light interference.
+The photodiode has peak sensitivity near **850nm** (matching our IR LED) and a narrow FOV for accurate detection.

+- **🧰 Other Components**
+  → Transistors, LDO, micro USB connectors – sourced from WEL stock.

+---

+### 🚀 Running the Application

+1. **🎯 Microcontroller:**
+   - STM32G030K8T6 or STM32G030K6T6

+2. **🛠 IDE:**
+   - STM32CubeIDE

+3. **📥 Compilation & Upload Steps:**
+   - Install **STM32CubeIDE**
+   - Download the `final.ioc` file from the **STM32G030K8T6** folder inside `src`
+   - Load `.ioc` file in your IDE
+   - Save the file to auto-generate code
+   - Replace the generated `main.c` with the `main.c` from the same folder
+   - Build the project 🏗️
+   - Flash the code using **StLink V2** (or equivalent)
+   - 🎉 Synchronization begins once phototransistors start detecting LED flashes!

+---